 It explores the potential of other curatorial and institutional models, rethinking many aspects of exhibition and artistic residency practices to provide sustainable alternatives that maximise creative potential and artistic exchange while minimising the use of finite material resources.

 Following a distinguished ancestral line, The Dollhouse Space finds its institutional roots in models of collecting that now serve as precursors to the 'modern' European Museum: the 17th Century well-to-do lady's practice of outfitting dollhouses a counterpart to the gentleman collector's Cabinet of Curiosities.
 The Dollhouse Space glances backward to these early models while, conscious of the material waste inherent in contemporary exhibition practices, responds to the need to create sustainable artistic and exhibition practices with reduced carbon footprints.

 The Back Story:

-As a representative of a demographic set with young dependents and/or caring for an ailing, elderly parent or relative (the latter a subset that will only grow in number), the director of the Dollhouse believes that our professional art institutions/galleries/museums must work harder to accommodate the demands of artists in this set (women artists in particular) by building compassion into their very design.
-The Dollhouse, as a project, recognises and attempts to address this need, by re-examining value in terms of both time and physical scales.
+As a representative of a demographic set with young dependents and/or caring for an ailing, elderly parent or relative (the latter a subset that will only grow in number), the director of the Dollhouse Space believes that our professional art institutions/galleries/museums must work harder to accommodate the demands of artists in this set (women artists in particular) by building compassion into their very design.
+The Dollhouse Space, as a project, recognises and attempts to address this need, by re-examining value in terms of both temporal and physical scales, and virtual/physical states.